François Clerc

-François Jacques Clerc (born 18 April 1983) is a French former professional footballer who played as a right back.
+François Jacques Clerc (born 18 April 1983) is a French former professional footballer who played as a right-back.

 Club career

-Born in Bourg-en-Bresse, Clerc joined Olympique Lyonnais at the age of 14.
+Born in Bourg-en-Bresse, Ain, Clerc joined Olympique Lyonnais at the age of 14.
 After spending his first years as a senior with the reserves, he was loaned to Toulouse FC with which he first appeared in Ligue 1, making his debut in the competition on 14 August 2004 in a 4–1 away win against RC Strasbourg.

 Returned to L'OL for the 2005–06 season, Clerc went on to become and important first-team member as the club won three national championships in a row, contributing with 62 league appearances combined in that timeframe.
 He battled with Anthony Réveillère for first-choice status during his tenure, appeared in 20 UEFA Champions League games but was also banned for four matches and fined €150,000 by the French Professional Football League, after he incurred in an illegal transfer agreement to Olympique de Marseille in 2006.

 In the fall of 2010, free agent Clerc joined OGC Nice also in the top division after convincing manager Eric Roy his knee injury problems were a thing of the past.
 He scored a career-best four goals in his second year with the Côte d'Azur side, but they could only rank 13th.

 On 9 July 2012, Clerc signed a three-year contract with AS Saint-Étienne.
 He scored his first and only goal of the campaign on 17 March 2013, helping the hosts come from behind for a 2–2 draw against Paris-Saint Germain FC.

 After two seasons with Gazélec Ajaccio in Ligue 2, the 35-year-old Clerc announced his retirement.